shacl/cmake/shacl_FetchContent/README.md

 To update the code to what is specified in the build system one can either navigate to <PackageName>'s source directory and update the code there or set `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` to `OFF` to have FetchContent update the branch from the git remote.
-If `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` is set to `OFF` then one must have a connection available to the git repository even if <PackageName> has been downloaded and is present in the `_deps` directory, otherwise the CMake configure will fail and the code in the `_deps` directory will be deleted.
+If `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` is set to `OFF` then one must have a connection available to the git repository remote even if <PackageName> has been downloaded and is present in the `_deps` directory, otherwise the CMake configure will fail and the code in the `_deps` directory will be deleted.

 ## Viewing what was set during configure
 The repository URL, git tag/branch, and git hash are all saved in read-only CMake cache variables viewable in the CMakeCache.txt file.
-The variables are `shacl.fetchcontent.repository.ro`, `shacl.fetchcontent.tag.ro`, and `shacl.fetchcontent.hash.ro`, respectively.
+The variables are `shacl.fetchcontent.<PackageName>.repository.ro`, `shacl.fetchcontent.<PackageName>.tag.ro`, and `shacl.fetchcontent.<PackageName>.hash.ro`, respectively.
 Changing these variables will not affect the build system and any changes will be overwritten on the following configure.
-They are only present to save what was checked out during the configure stage.
+They are only present to save what was checked out or present during the configure stage.
+These variables will be updated after a reconfigure if the branch or commit is changed in the `_deps` directory.
+This information will also be printed and cached if `FETCHCONTENT_SOURCE_DIR_<PACKAGENAME>` is specified and the path pointed to by the variable has a git repository (.git directory).

 ## Moving downloaded dependencies to a different machine
 There are a few steps for moving downloaded dependencies (in the `_deps` directory by default) to a different machine.